 I am a critical urban sociologist, geographer, and political activist previously based in Manila, and currently working on a PhD The Bartlett Development Planning Unit (DPU), University College London (UCL).
 I am the recipient of the 2018 DPU 60th Anniversary Doctoral Scholarship Award, as well as the 2018 Gilbert F. White Thesis Award from the Hazards, Risks and Disasters Specialty Group (HRDSG) of the American Association of Geographers (AAG).
 I have published theoretical and empirical research articles in the International Journal of Urban and Regional Research (IJURR) and Radical Housing Journal.

-My master’s thesis, Discourses of ‘danger zone’ evictions and the aestheticization and territorialization of disaster risk in post-Ondoy Manila, threaded the concepts of territorial stigma, aesthetic governmentality, and territoriality in: (1) tracking the genealogy of ‘danger zone’ evictions, (2) charting the production of the discourse of slum evictability in the post-Ondoy moment, and (3) explaining the phenomenon of ‘danger zone’ evictions as a technology of disaster governance and a strategy of spatial segregation and urban transformation.
+My master’s thesis threaded the concepts of territorial stigma, aesthetic governmentality, and territoriality in tracking the genealogy of ‘danger zone’ evictions, charting the production of the discourse of slum evictability in post-Ondoy Manila, and explaining the phenomenon of ‘danger zone’ evictions as a technology of disaster governance.

-Other interests include architecture; urban political ecologies of infrastructure, water, land, and logistics; and Southern urban theory.
+My other research interests include urban political ecologies of infrastructure, water, land, and logistics; Southern urban theory; and architecture.